FedEx Express Flight 1478: Aircraft and crew

 The aircraft involved was a Boeing 727-232 freighter registered as N497FE (serial number 20866 - line number 1067), that had its first flight on September 3, 1974.
-The aircraft was delivered to Delta Air Lines on September 13, 1986, and it was transferred to FedEx on December 2 of the same year.
+The aircraft was delivered to Delta Air Lines on September 13, 1974, and it was sold to FedEx in December 1986.
 It was then transferred to TAP Air Portugal which leased it to Air Atlantis.
 In December 1987 the aircraft was subleased to Gulf Air Transport.
 The aircraft was later returned to FedEx and on December 13, 1989, it was converted into a freighter.

 The three flight crew members were the aircraft's only occupants.
 The captain was 55-year-old William Walsh who had been with FedEx Express since 1989 and had a total of 13,000 to 14,000 hours of flight experience, including 2,754 hours on the Boeing 727.
 His latest medical certificate issued by the Federal Aviation Administration (FAA) required him to wear corrective lenses in flight.

 The first officer was 44-year-old William Frye, who had been with FedEx Express since 1997, having previously served as a United States Navy pilot for 16 years.
 He had 8,500 flight hours, with 1,983 of them on the Boeing 727.
 According to his recent medical certificate, Frye was color blind but passed the Navy's color vision tests a total of 13 times.

 The flight engineer was 33-year-old David Mendez, who had been with FedEx Express for less than a year and had 2,600 flight hours, including 346 hours on the Boeing 727.